|1st Anglo-American Cable Match (1896)|

 The matches were played over two days at the relatively fast time limit of 20 moves per hour, though transmission times slowed this down a bit.
-Two four-hour sessions were played each day with an one-hour interval between, starting at 3:00 PM (London time) or 10:00 AM (New York time).
+Two four-hour sessions were played each day with a one-hour interval between, starting at 3 PM (London time) / 10 AM (New York time).
 Unfinished games after the fourth session were to be adjudicated, though this was rarely necessary as the two sides could usually agree as to the results.
-There were some minor changes to these conditions throughout the series, but they remained fairly consistent throughout.
+There were some minor changes to these conditions, but they remained fairly consistent throughout the series.

 Match 1, March 13-14, 1896: United States 4½ Great Britain 3½